PeppyHare/r/content/notes/research/warpxm-101.md

 <p align="center"> <img alt="img/research/warpxm/xcode-startup-splash.png" src="/r/img/research/warpxm/xcode-startup-splash.png" width="300" /> </p>

 Navigate to the `WARPXM.xcodeproj` that CMake has created in the `xcode-demo` directory for us and open the project.
 We can use Xcode to build WARPXM as well as attach a debugger, so let's go ahead and do that.
-After opening the project, click on the build target in the top navigation bar (or press Control + 0) and select `warpxm` as the build target.
+After opening the project, click on the build target in the top navigation bar (or press Control + 0, that's a zero not the letter O) and select `warpxm` as the build target.

 <p align="center"> <img alt="img/research/warpxm/xcode-select-target.png" src="/r/img/research/warpxm/xcode-select-target.png" /> </p>